 The study of Microsoft Office 2016 software is covered in depth.
 Applications include fundamentals of spreadsheets, word processing, databases, and presentation software.
 Using Word, students will create fliers, letters, resumes, and application letters.
 During Excel instruction, numerical data will be used to prepare and generate charts.
 Access is used to organize data into tables and produce reports.
 Powerful and colorful presentations will be prepared and delivered incorporating text and the latest features of PowerPoint.

 Prerequisites: Independent Study only and Instructor Approval

 INTRODUCTION TO BUSINESS-SEE COLLEGE NOW (pg.
-37)
+38)

-Grades 11-12 1⁄2 credit BADM 101-Introduction to Business
+BADM 101-Introduction to Business